DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 * Server startup - parameters, mods, optional arguments for potential performance increase
 * Crash/Restart monitor - this uses the Windows Task Manager and not local address pinging
 * The last start date and time of the server
-* Profile.vars.Arma3Profile deleter, potential performance increase
 * Support for 64bit servers
+* Optional Profile.vars.Arma3Profile deleter, potential performance increase
 * Optional Database backup script
 * Optional ARMA 3 Launcher Mission Prefetch from - Allows clients to download server file from A3Launcher
 * Optional Steam Automatic updater for ARMA 3